Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

 Burns can happen in a second, and it’s important to act fast to prevent further injury and reduce the risk of scarring.
-Minor burns and scalds are fairly common, with hot water from pans, kettles, or the bath at the top of the list, and fireworks when celebrations come around.
+Minor burns and scalds are fairly common, with hot water from pans, kettles or the bath as top of the list, as well as fireworks when celebrations come around.

-Burns typically affects the hands, forearms, and face, or the lower legs or bottom when young children get in a very hot bath.
-Sunburn also counts as a burn, and the following advice applies.
+Burns typically affect the hands, forearms and face, or the lower legs or bottom when young children get in a very hot bath.
+Sunburn also counts as a burn.

 What should I do immediately after a burn?